-Tara Flores is an artist and mother of two.
-After graduating from the Academy of Art University in San Francisco in 2007 with a BFA in Painting, her focus has been on creating brightly colored, large-scale abstract paintings layered with organic shapes and dashes inspired by the microscopic subject matter of our Inner Space, emotional landscapes and the movement and conservation of energy.
-She has adapted these and similar topics for both private commissions and local solo shows.
-Tara’s work has been chosen for juried exhibitions in New York, Los Angeles and Seattle, in addition to recently being featured in the late Summer 2017 print issue of Art Maze Magazine.
+Tara Flores is a visual artist exploring the intersection between art, science and spirituality.
+After graduating from the Academy of Art University in San Francisco in 2007 with a BFA in Painting, her focus has been on developing her process of creating brightly colored, large-scale abstract paintings layered with organic shapes and dashes inspired by the microscopic subject matter of our Inner Space, emotional landscapes and the movement and conservation of energy.
+She has adapted these and similar topics for both private commissions and solo shows.
+Tara’s work has been chosen for juried exhibitions in New York, Los Angeles and Seattle, in addition to recently being featured in Art Maze Magazine and 1340 Art Magazine.
 Her work continues to evolve.
-She lives with her family in the woods near Seattle, WA.
+She lives with her two children in the woods near Seattle, WA..
 Read CV.

 WHY ABSTRACT ART?